Medical Coder and Biller

 Human Body System

-Students study the key terms associated with the digestive tract and procedures performed on patients.
-Students learn to assign appropriate CPT surgery codes from the digestive subsections as well as the components of the CPT-9-CM manual specific to the genitourinary system, male genital system, and female reproductive system.
+Students study key terms associated with the digestive tract and procedures performed on the patients.
+Students learn to assign appropriate CPT surgery codes from the digestive subsections as well as the components of the ICD-10-CM specific to the genitourinary, male & female reproductive systems.

 Endocrine System

-Students learn the procedural coding for the endocrine and nervous system which includes endocrine, nutritional, and metabolic diseases, and immunity disorders as well as the sensory organs.
+Students learn the procedural coding for the Endocrine and Nervous System which includes EndocrineS, Nutritional, and Metabolic Diseases, and Immunity Disorders as well as the Sense Organs.

 Nervous System

-Students identify the CPT and ICD-9 codes in the ocular, adnexa, auditory system.
+Students identify the CPT and ICD-10 codes in the Ocular, Adnexa, Auditory System.

 Anesthesia